top of page

 Rub the salt on the chicken and set aside till needed.

-Add 2 tablespoons of oil to a frying pan and fry the chicken, three pieces at a time till browned all over.
-Do not overcrowd the pan or the chicken will stew rather than fry.
+Add 2 tablespoons of oil to a frying pan and fry the chicken, three pieces at a time, until browned all over.
+Do not overcrowd the pan, or the chicken will stew rather than fry.
 Set the fried chicken aside.
-Remove the pan from the heat and add the wine, using a rubber spatula scrape off the burnt bits and the bottom of the pan.
+Remove the pan from the heat and add the wine, scraping off the burnt bits and the bottom of the pan with a rubber spatula.
 Pour the liquids over the chicken and set aside.

 Heat the remaining oil in a large pot.
-Add the onions and fry on medium-low heat till the onions are lightly golden.
-Add the garlic, turmeric, and leeks and cook till the leeks are soft.
-Add the herbs, cilantro, parsley, mint and dill, and cook till the herbs are completely wilted about 1 minute.
+Add the onions and fry on medium-low heat until they are lightly golden.
+Add the garlic, turmeric, and leeks and cook until the leeks are soft.
+Add the herbs, cilantro, parsley, mint, and dill, and cook until the herbs are completely wilted, about 1 minute.

-Add the chicken and juices, saffron, and 2 cups water and bring the mix to a boil.
+Add the chicken and juices, saffron, and 2 cups water and bring the mixture to a boil.
 Simmer closed for 20 minutes.
-Stir the pot occasionally to make sure the spices and herbs are not sticking to the bottom and burning.
+Stir the pot occasionally to ensure the spices and herbs do not stick to the bottom and burn.

 Open the pot and add the cooked chickpeas and the cooking liquids.
 Simmer for an additional 15 minutes.
 By this time the chicken should be very tender and falling off the bone.
 Mix in the lime juice, 1/2 lime at a time.
 Taste for salt, and saffron.
 Adjust seasonings.
 You are looking fr a very flavourful sauce.